akashsharma99/passbook-app-backend/NOTES.md

 - user can delete a passbook which also deletes all transactions for that passbook.

 ### Transactions
-- User can add transactions to a passbook with amount, transaction date, type, party name, description and tags.
+- User can add transactions to a passbook with amount, transaction_date, transaction_type, party name, description and tags.
 - User can edit a transaction.
 - User can delete a transaction.
 - User can view all transactions for a passbook.
 - User can filter transactions by
     - party name
     - tags
-    - type
+    - transaction_type